Contractors Inside IR35

 Now major banks and finance companies like HSBC, Lloyds, Morgan Stanely and M&S Investments are going to have blanket bans on limited company contractors.

 Will All Contractors Be Inside IR35 in the Future

 They said it was too risky as contractors who passed the test now might be found to be caught by IR35 in the future if the rules changed.

-This is ridiculous – but risk averse Government department managers decided to take this advice.
+This is ridiculous – but risk averse Government department managers and major banks decided to take this advice.

-Unless IPSE’s and others lobbying efforts work then the Government is likely to implement this in the private sector too.
-This is likely to be in April 2019 or the following year.
+Unless IPSE’s and others lobbying efforts work then the Government will implement this in the private sector too.
+This will be in April 2020.

 Many contractors who currently use Personal Service Companies will no longer be able to use them.

 This will lead to a significant drop in their income.

 Take the test here – IR35 Status Test for Contractors